The Power Of Retail Shelf Advertising

 Red and yellow printed shelf barkers for retail shelf promotions

 • Use large, bold fonts for your text.
-You have to make the information easy to read, and get the message across in a matter of seconds, or you could lose the interest of your potential customer.
+You have to make the information easy to read, and get the message across in a matter of seconds.
+Otherwise, you could lose the interest of your potential customer.

-• Provide supplementary information on larger shelf signs or in leaflet holders.
-You can use these materials to display attractive graphics and persuasive product descriptions.
+• Provide extra details on larger shelf signs or in leaflet holders.
+Use these materials to display attractive graphics and persuasive product descriptions.

 • Shelf barkers (aka shelf talkers) and wobbling signs will draw the eye to specific shelves and products.
 Use these to display clear, succinct, and appealing messages, such as ‘Special Offer’, or ‘50% off’.